webplatform/docs/guides/html_text/index.md

 <syntaxhighlight lang="html5"><p><time datetime="1978-06-27">June 27 1978 - my birthday</time>.</p></syntaxhighlight>

-You can also add a time on to the date, appended to the end of the ISO-formatted string after a capital T, in 24 hour clock format:
+You can also add a time to the date, appended to the end of the ISO-formatted string after a capital T, in 24 hour clock format:

 <syntaxhighlight lang="html5"><p><time datetime="1978-06-27T21:00">9pm on my birthday</time>.</p></syntaxhighlight>

-You can just specify the time if you want
+Or you can just specify the time if you want:

 <syntaxhighlight lang="html5"><p><time datetime="21:00">9pm</time>.</p></syntaxhighlight>

-Although note that you cannot currently specify a non-specific date, such as "August 2011" or "2011" - this is a bit limiting for say, museum websites.
+Note, however, that you cannot currently specify a non-specific date, such as "August 2011" or "2011".

-You can also add a number of seconds (after another colon), milliseconds (after a period) and a time zone offset (after a dash) after the time value.
-Check out the following:
+You can also add a number of seconds (after another colon), milliseconds (after a period), and a time zone offset (after a dash) following the time value.
+For example:

 <syntaxhighlight lang="html5"><p><time datetime="1978-06-27T21:00:00.006-08:00">9pm and 6 milliseconds
 on my birthday, in Pacific standard time</time>.</p></syntaxhighlight>

-Finally, you can also add a pubdate attribute to a <code>&lt;time&gt;</code> element, to specify that this datetime is the date and time that the particular piece of content was published:
+Finally, you can also add a ''publication date'' attribute <code>pubdate</code> to a <code>&lt;time&gt;</code> element, to specify that the datetime value represents when the content was published:

 <syntaxhighlight lang="html5"><p>Published on <time datetime="2011-07-20" pubdate>July 27<sup>th</sup> 2011</time>.</p></syntaxhighlight>

 == Presentational elements &mdash; never use these ==

+In addition to <code>&lt;i&gt;</code>, <code>&lt;b&gt;</code>, and <code>&lt;small&gt;</code>,
-The HTML 4 specification includes several elements that are widely described as “presentational” because they only specify what the content within them should look like, and not what it means.
-Most of these have been removed in the HTML5 specification.
+the HTML4 specification includes several other elements that are strictly presentational because they only specify what the content within them should look like, and not what it means.
+The use of these elements is discouraged, and most of these have been removed from the HTML5 specification.

-We will describe them briefly here, but note that this is mostly of historic interest &mdash; these elements should never be used in any modern web page, although they are still used in HTML e-mails, which follow a non-standard set of rules.
-The effect of all of these elements should be achieved in another way, such as using CSS.
+We will describe them briefly here, but note that this is mostly of historic interest &mdash; these elements should never be used in a modern web page.
+To achieve these text effects, you should use CSS.

-=== &lt;font face="…" size="…"&gt; ===
+=== &lt;font face="..." size="..."&gt; ===

-The text within should be rendered by the browser using a font different from the default &mdash; instead, fonts should be set using CSS.
+The ''font'' element indicates that the text should be rendered using a font different from the default.
+Use CSS instead.

 === &lt;strike&gt; ===

-The text within has been struck-through with a line &mdash; if this is merely a presentational effect, this should be achieved with CSS.
-Alternatively, if the text is actually being marked as having been deleted or unwanted it should be marked up with the <code>&lt;del&gt;</code> element, described in [[Lesser - known semantic elements]].
+The ''strike'' element indicates that the text should be struck-through with a line.
+Use CSS instead.

 === &lt;u&gt; ===

-The text within has been underlined &mdash; this is almost always a visual effect, and so should be achieved with CSS.
+The ''u'' element indicates that the text should be underlined (underscored).
+Not only should this be done with CSS instead, but it should rarely be done at all, because most readers will interpret the underscore as a hyperlink.
+Of course, because it isn't a hyperlink, clicking it will do nothing &mdash; except frustrate your reader.

 === &lt;tt&gt; ===

-The text within is presented in a “teletype” or monospaced font &mdash; this should be achieved with CSS or a more appropriate semantic element such as <code>&lt;pre&gt;</code> (a block level element), shown above, or <code>&lt;code&gt;</code>, an inline element.
+The ''tt'' element indicates that the text should be presented in a "teletype" or monospaced font.
+An alternative to using CSS to achieve this effect would be to use the semantic elements <code>&lt;pre&gt;</code> for block content or <code>&lt;code&gt;</code> for inline content.

 === &lt;big&gt; ===

-This makes the size of the text inside bigger &mdash; this should be achieved with CSS.
+The ''big'' element indicates that the text should be rendered in a larger font.

+==Conclusion==

+In this article we have looked at the basics of HTML text markup, including headings, paragraphs, quotes, code, and various emphasis elements.
+When you are comfortable with these concepts, please move on to the other tutorials in this series, which cover HTML lists, images, links, tables, and more.

 }}
 {{Notes_Section
 |Usage=